 - Aggressive Driving

-The second day is from 8:30 am until 5:00 pm at the Eastern Florida State College Driving Pad, 250 Community College Parkway, Palm Bay, FL 32909.
+Class runs from 8:00 am until 4:30 pm at the Eastern Florida State College Driving Pad, 250 Community College Parkway, Palm Bay, FL 32909.

 All Registration Information MUST be received prior to class date.
 Mail completed registration documents to: